Storage and SCSI

 (and reassigning) bad blocks, downloading new firmware, executing

 diagnostics and obtaining performance information.
-It is available on
+It is available

-in binary form.
+available in binary form.
 See www.scsifaq.org/RMiller_Tools/index.html

-for more details. scu is written by Robin
+for more details. scu is written by Robin T. Miller <Robin.Miller

-T. Miller <Robin.Miller at netapp dot com>
+at netapp dot com>

 sdparm

-This utility allows information from SCSI mode pages to be fetched and
+This utility allows information from SCSI mode pages to be fetched

-potentially modified. sdparm also decodes
+and potentially modified. sdparm also

-written for the Linux 2.4 and 2.6
+It was written for the Linux 2.4 and 2.6 series and has been ported

-series and has been ported to FreeBSD, Solaris, Tru64 and Windows.
+to FreeBSD, Solaris, Tru64 and Windows.

 SeaTools